jkeneda/business-math/Graphing Tools/examples.md

   \end{tikzpicture}
 </script>

-Unfortunately, the axis/function labels in TikZJax aren't rendering correctly if they involve LaTeX/math.
-The letters are crowded unless you space them out manually (note the \\, in the LaTeX for the labels below - that's just there to space out the $$f(x)$$, $$g(x)$$, and $$h(x)$$ correctly).
-Plain text should be fine, though.
+Unfortunately, the axis/function labels in TikZJax aren't always rendering correctly if they involve LaTeX/math.
+The letters are crowded unless you space them out manually (note the `\,` in the LaTeX for the labels below - that's just there to space out the $$f(x)$$, $$g(x)$$, and $$h(x)$$ correctly).
+Plain text labels should be fine, though.
 This seems to be a known issue with TikZJax.

 TikZJax also doesn't support \usetikzlibrary or \usepackage, so it's somewhat limited.